vvizard-/imintinvestors.com/content/article/20170912-prediction-of-huawei-sales-of-vidhance-models.md

 ---
 date: 2017-09-12T15:20:00+02:00
 tags: [sales]
-title: Prediction of Huawei sales of Vidhance models
+title: Prediction of Huawei's Vidhance Sales
 author: Mr IMINT
 ---

 # Background
 Getting detailed information about sales volumes for specific Huawei models is hard.
 Therefore this analysis is based on the overall picture for smartphone sales from [Huawei Consumer Business Group][HCBG], combined with relevant official communications from Huawei about sales volumes for a few specific models, where this have been obtained.

 If unfamiliar with Huawei, this [Fortune.com](http://fortune.com/huawei-china-smartphone/) article is a good start.